A Rare Disease That’s Rarely Diagnosed

 March 15, 2017

-Alpha-1 Antitrypsin Deficiency – Not A Rare Disease, But Rarely Diagnosed
+Not a Rare Disease, But Rarely Diagnosed.

-We’re talking about Alpha-1 Anti-TRIP-sin Deficiency – or AAT — a hereditary condition that may cause lung disease and liver disease.
-Dr. Kyle Hogarth, a Pulmonologist, at the University of Chicago and an expert in pulmonary diseases, joins us to discussAlpha-1 Anti-trip-sin Deficiency.
-It puts you at a higher risk for developing lung diseases, such as emphysema, as well as liver disease.
-It’s often linked with those conditions.
-But it’s a genetic condition– passed from parents to their children.
+Imagine: A rare disease that’s rarely diagnosed because it mimics so many other diseases.
+We’re talking about Alpha-1 antitrypsin deficiency or AAT, a hereditary condition that may cause lung disease and liver disease.
+Dr. Kyle Hogarth, a pulmonologist at the University of Chicago, joins us to discuss the disease.
 Who’s at risk of getting this condition?
 What tests determine if you have it?
 And what lifestyle changes can help patients cope with this disease?
 We have lots of insight.